 In many cases the shell will detect an external command but using ! forces it to execute as a command or functions as a command | may only be used between commands, not at the beginning of a line. chmod and chown are examples of Gambas and cli both having same name.

-For example '!ls or 'ls' to list a directory.
+For example, type '!ls or 'ls' to list a directory.

 !ls > $a or just ls -1 > $a

-Will store the returned value into the global value $a, if a local variable is used it needs to be dim'd first and will only persist during the command execution.
+this will store the returned value into the global value $a; if a local variable is used it needs to be dim'd first and will only persist during the command execution.

-This may also be used to pipe stdout to stdin of next command.
+This may also be used to pipe stdout to stdin of the next command.

 !cat < $f | cat | cat | cat > $r

-This will send output from first to second command and so on.
-The ! is not needed for the first command as gsh checks the first symbol to see if its external so from
+This will send output from the first to the second command and so on.
+The ! is not needed for the first command as gsh checks the first symbol to see if it’s external so from

 cat < $f | cat | cat | cat > $r ' will also work.